Black-Hawk21/SymtoCare/README.md

 ## Further improvements

-We are thnking of adding a two statistical models.
+We are thinking of adding two statistical models.

-* On the patient's side we are planning on implementing a statistical model where on entering specific data, the model will determine the possibility of wether the person will suffer from a heart attack or not.
+* On the patient's side, we are planning on implementing a statistical model where on entering specific data, the model will determine the possibility of whether the person will suffer from a heart attack or not.
-* We are also planning on implementing a model which will take data and determine whether it is necessary to admit the patient in the hospital or the patient has the chances of healing naturally over time.
+* We are also planning on implementing a model which will take data and determine whether it is necessary to admit the patient in the hospital or if the patient can heal naturally over time.
-* We are trying to implement the chat-bot feature both in offline and online mode.
+* Finally, we are trying to implement a chat-bot feature both in offline and online mode.
 ## Demo video

+Please visit the demo video at [https://youtu.be/uxcSVC_GJTE](https://youtu.be/uxcSVC_GJTE).

 ## Useful Links